Lenn Sakata

-Lenn Haruki Sakata (born June 8, 1954) is an American former professional baseball player who played in the Major Leagues primarily as a utility player from 1977 to 1987 and was a member of the Baltimore Orioles 1983 World Series Championship team.
-He was the second Asian American to play Major League Baseball.
+Lenn Haruki Sakata (born June 8, 1954) is an American former professional baseball player who played in Major League Baseball (MLB) primarily as a utility player from 1977 to 1987 and was a member of the Baltimore Orioles' 1983 World Series Championship team.
+He was the second Asian-American to play in MLB.
 As of 2021, he was the winningest manager in the San Francisco Giants' organizational history.

 Early life

 Sakata was born on June 8, 1954, in Honolulu, Hawaii.
 He is Yonsei (fourth-generation American of Japanese ancestry).
 Sakata graduated from Kalani High School in 1971, and also attended Treasure Valley College.
 Sakata played two years of college baseball for the Gonzaga Bulldogs of Gonzaga University in Spokane, Washington.
 In 1974, he led Gonzaga in hits, home runs, and runs batted in (RBI).

 Professional baseball

 Sakata was drafted in 1972 by the San Francisco Giants and 1974 by the San Diego Padres, but he did not sign with either team.
 In January 1975, the Milwaukee Brewers chose Sakata in the first round (10th pick overall) of the secondary phase of the free-agent draft.